MhAmine/datamgmt/checklist_initial_review.md

 > What do the NA's in your measurements represent? (instrument failure, etc.)

 > We noticed that the data files contain blank cells.
 What do these represent?

-> We noticed that no data files were submitted.
-With the exception of sensitive social science data, NSF requires the submission of all data products prior to publication.
-Do you intend to submit data files?

 Contacts
 --------